parislarkins/PalletTown/README.md

 Download the latest PhantomJS from http://phantomjs.org/download.html.

-Open the zip.
+Extract the zip.
 Inside the phantomjs folder, you'll find phantomjs.exe in the bin folder.
 Move phantomjs.exe to the same place as chromedriver.exe (C:\Python27\Scripts)

 ### Running Pallet Town